 I recommend staying in the villages in the south.
 Argasio, Kalamaki or Laganas all have many options.
 If you want more

 debauchery liveliness, Laganas may be your choice.
 Argasio has some nightlife but also can be quiet and calm.
 Kalamaki is in between both geographically and in terms of said liveliness.
 Vasillikos is a good choice for families.
 All of these villages are close to the capital, Zante Town, as well as the airport.

 I stayed in Argasio at the Ionian Hill Hotel and LOVED It.
 Note, I was not sponsored.
 This was my favorite place of my entire two weeks in Greece.
-There was a great restaurant, great view and a great vibe.
-In addition, the hotel had a decent location from which to explore rest of island.
+There was a great restaurant, great view, and a great vibe.
+In addition, the hotel had a decent location from which to explore the rest of the island.
 The southern beaches are only ten minutes south.
 Zante town is only ten minutes north.
 The sites on the north and west of the island are about one hour away.
 The sunset view here was not too shabby!

 Book a Hotel Here